jgomezve/aci-k8s-operator/README.md

 ![GitHub go.mod Go version](https://img.shields.io/github/go-mod/go-version/jgomezve/aci-k8s-operator)
 ![Kubernetes version](https://img.shields.io/badge/kubernetes-1.23%2B-blue)

 Simplify the Day-2 operation of a [Kubernetes](https://kubernetes.io/) Cluster running the Cisco [ACI Container Network Interface (CNI)](https://www.cisco.com/c/dam/en/us/solutions/collateral/data-center-virtualization/application-centric-infrastructure/solution-overview-c22-739493.pdf), by automating the configuration of the [APIC](https://www.cisco.com/c/en/us/products/cloud-systems-management/application-policy-infrastructure-controller-apic/index.html) using a [Kubernetes Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).
 This repository contains a Kubernetes Operator used to manage a Custom Resource named `SegmentationPolicy`.
-The Operator enforces [Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) segmentation from the ACI Fabric based on a straightforward and user-friendly Kubernetes manifest by configuring the required objects (Contracts, Filters, EPGs) on the APIC controller.
+The Operator enforces [Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) segmentation, based on a straightforward and user-friendly Kubernetes manifest, through the configuration of the required objects (Contracts, Filters, EPGs) on the APIC controller.

 ## ACI CNI Unified Networking

-The ACI-CNI is an overlay network plugin that enables a seamless integration between the Kubernetes hosts and the ACI Fabric.
+The ACI-CNI is an overlay network plugin that enables a smooth integration between Kubernetes nodes and the ACI Fabric.
 The plugin makes possible distributed routing and switching with VXLAN overlays on the Fabric and on the Kubernetes nodes.
-By using the ACI CNI, Pods running inside the Kubernetes cluster become first-class citizens of the ACI Fabric, i.e, Pods are endpoints of the ACI Fabric.
-As a result the same level of segmentation and policing applied to Bare metal servers and Virtual machine can also be applied to the Pods.
+By using the ACI CNI, Pods running inside the Kubernetes cluster become endpoints of the ACI Fabric.
+As a result, the same level of segmentation and policing applied to Bare-metal servers and virtual machines can also be applied to the Pods.

 <p align="center">
 <img src="docs/images/aci-k8s-operator.png"  border="0" width="500">